 Investing in your education and training is always a smart choice.
 But now more than ever, finding the funds to turn your career goals into reality can be a challenge.
 Luckily, there are a number of funding and subsidies available making a range of training options available at low or no cost to you.
-From free micro-credentials to free apprenticeships and even free recognition of prior learning (RPL), see what funding options you could be eligible for to help you future proof your career.
+From free micro-credentials to free apprenticeships, see what funding options you could be eligible for to help you future proof your career.

 Getting a qualification just got even easier thanks to the Queensland Government’s new JobTrainer funding.
 Get qualified for less, or even for free, and get the in-demand skills you need to make a fresh start with your career.
 Over 70 qualifications and skill sets are eligible for JobTrainer funding across a range of study areas.